nushell/nushell.github.io/book/environment.md

 let-env PATH = ($env.PATH | prepend '/path/you/want/to/add')
 ```

+Here we've prepended our folder to the existing folders in the PATH, so it will have the highest priority.
+If you want to give it the lowest priority instead, you can use the `append` command.

 ### [`load-env`](commands/load-env.html)

 If you have more than one environment variable you'd like to set, you can use `load-env` to create a table of name/value pairs and load multiple variables at the same time: